jonnonz1/nz-statute-book/acts/public/2004/building-act-2004.md

 (2) The persons are—
   (a) the owner of the building; and
   (b) an occupier of the building; and
-  (c) any person engaged in the building work.
+  (c) any person engaged in the building work, including an owner-builder and any unpaid friend or family member of the owner-builder engaged to assist him or her in the building work.

 ### 224 Warrant must be produced
 An authorised officer must, on entering private land and when requested at any subsequent time, produce to the occupier of the building a written warrant issued under section 174 of the Local Government Act 2002.